VirtusLab/besom/website/docs/laziness.md

 ```
 If we were to apply that understanding here we would expect that this program would create the S3 bucket twice
 and launch the missiles twice.
 This isn't true because resource **constructors are [memoized](https://en.wikipedia.org/wiki/Memoization)**.

-Pulumi enforces a strict invariant according to which any given resource can be declared only once.
+Pulumi enforces a strict invariant according to which any given **resource can be declared only once**.
 To deal with it all the calls to a resource constructor with the same arguments are cached and return the same resource
 after the first call.
-Plain Outputs on the other hand have no such property so this program would create the S3 bucket
+Plain **Outputs on the other hand have no such property** so this program would create the S3 bucket
 once but launch the missiles twice!

+To summarise, if you want to avoid surprises with dangling resources you should always compose
+resource constructors into the main flow of your program and avoid using plain Outputs for side effects.